 -

-Characterizing South Asian and Middle Eastern/North African (MENA) offspring of Alzheimer’s disease and related dementias patients
+Characterizing South Asian individuals at risk of Alzheimer’s disease and related dementias

-Offspring of individuals diagnosed with Alzheimer’s disease (AD) and related dementias face an elevated risk for the disease.
-This study seeks to recruit individuals with ethnic or racial backgrounds from the Middle Eastern/North African (MENA) or South Asian subcontinents, aged 45-70, who have one or more parents with AD.
+This study seeks to recruit individuals with ethnic or racial backgrounds from the South Asian subcontinents, aged 45-70, who have a risk factor for Alzheimer’s disease or related dementias (one or more parents with Alzheimer’s Disease, high blood pressure, BMI >30, or Type II diabetes/pre-diabetes).
 Study participants will complete a series of assessments for factors that have been linked to AD.
 These include study visits every two years, involving surveys, cognitive assessments, language assessments, motor function tasks, blood tests, physical and neurological exams, and brain imaging.
+We will compensate you for your time.

 Now enrolling!